nerffan1/FLOSICDOC/Updt_Man/docs/Reference/files.rst

 ATOMSPHNN
 --------------------

-Charge and spin charge in each inequivalent atom integrated over a sphere of specified  radius.
+Charge and spin-based charge in each inequivalent atom integrated over a sphere of specified  radius.

 ---------------------------------------------------------------------------------------------------------------------------------------------------